vsbuffalo/vincebuffalo-website/_posts/2012-02-29-the-biologists-guide-to-information-theory.md

 still use the full byte to represent each one.
 We could use five bits (2^5 = 32) to represent the 21 characters, and still have some bits left over.
-Since our new 21 character system is non-standard (unlike ASCII), we'd have to transmite our new alphabet with it, which increases the message size.
+Since our new 21 character system is non-standard (unlike ASCII), we'd have to transmit our new alphabet with it, which increases the message size.

 If we had to encode a message following this message that had an extra